Gaurav701a/MedConnect/README.md

 - [Local Installation](#local-installation)
 - [Demo Images](#demo-images)

-### Problem Statement
-- “During a heated encounter with the police, Nairobi was shot.
-Now the gang members need to revive her.Rio wants to save her and needs a doctor’s assistance immediately.
-All they have access to is the internet.
-Can you quickly design a platform for having online consultation with the doctors?”

 ### Description
 - Through this web app, people can signup as patients and book appointments with doctors and get an online/offline consultation.